Call to order: 01352 757777

 This article provides a comprehensive, evidence-based overview of wheat bran for horses, explicitly covering its benefits, risks, and practical feeding guidelines.
 The target audience includes horse owners seeking to optimise their horses’ diets and equine nutritionists aiming for precision in feed formulation.

-The topic is especially important because wheat bran’s mineral profile, particularly its calcium-to-phosphorus ratio, can significantly impact skeletal health, growth, and overall well-being in horses when it is fed without reference to forage based data.
-Forage analysis is highlighted as an essential tool for making informed feeding decisions, ensuring that wheat bran is used as a useful feed addition both safely and effectively to support horse health.
+The topic is especially important because wheat bran’s mineral profile, particularly its calcium-to-phosphorus ratio, can significantly impact skeletal health, growth, and overall well-being in horses when it is fed without reference to forage-based data.

 We understand at Forageplus that this feed is widely criticised for being a by-product and being ‘imbalanced’.
 However, we feel the claims that it should not be fed are misleading and unhelpful.
 It supplies valuable horse phosphorus, where phosphorus has been identified through forage analysis as being short in horse diets.